jeisen0105/Cyclistic/README.md

 | casual        	| 22.78            	| 13.02              	| 0.01            	| 1439.76         	|
 | member        	| 12.19            	| 8.72               	| 0.01            	| 1436.97         	|

+* Casual riders have a much higher mean ride length (22.78 min) compared to members (12.19 min), suggesting they use the bikes for longer, possibly recreational rides, while members use them for commutes/quick trips.

 ### Analyzing Daily Usage Trend by User Type

 Further analysis was performed to understand daily rider behavior.
 The data was grouped by both member type and day of the week to calculate the total number of rides and the average ride length.
 This summary was then saved to a CSV file named ride_duration_and_count_by_weekday.csv for documentation and further analysis.